jpogran/learning-powershell-dsc-book/README.md

 # Learning PowerShell DSC Book

-Sample Code included in the `Learning PowerShell DSC Book` by James Pogran, published in Oct 2015 by Packt Publishing.
+Sample Code included in the `Learning PowerShell DSC Book - Second Edition` by James Pogran, published in Sept 2017 by Packt Publishing.

 - Packt Publishing book page
 - Author's website

 ## Version

-The master branch currently matches the examples seen in the first edition of the book.
+The master branch currently matches the examples seen in the second edition of the book.

 ## Using the Code